Ghost Blog CMS – WordPress Killing Alternative

 Migrating to Ghost was something I want to do a lot, but I don't know if it's still possible.
 I've gotten used to Gutenberg a lot, I'm using WordPress with Nginx and its performance is very high.

-Currently with Guenberg I have the ability to create indexes of articles manually more easily.
-I would probably miss this on Ghost.
-Another thing that would be sorely missed is the plugin Content Egg, where I place my affiliate products.
+Currently with Guenberg I have the ability to manually create indexes of articles more easily.
+I would probably lose that in Ghost.
+Another thing that would be greatly missed is the plugin Content Egg, where I add my affiliate products.

-I've spent days thinking about how to install Ghost on my server, without needing to mess with the terminal.
-Unfortunately, I didn't find a better solution than cloudron, but did not want to sacrifice the remote connection to the DB.
+I have spent days thinking of a way to install Ghost on my server without having to use the terminal.
+Unfortunately, I didn’t find a better solution than cloudron, but I didn't want to sacrifice the remote connection to the DB.

 The lack of managing media files within Ghost was also a key factor in why I gave up on the migration.
 Not to mention that I would have to redo over 2,000 articles within WordPress that are encoded with Gutenberg.